News

 Related publications:

-1. Yuxing Yao, Atalaya Milan Wilborn, Baptiste Lemaire, Foteini Trigka, Friedrich Stricker, Alan H Weible, Shucong Li, Robert KA Bennett, Tung Chun Cheung, Alison Grinthal, Mikhail Zhernenkov, Guillaume Freychet, Patryk Wąsik, Boris Kozinsky, Michael M Lerch, Xiaoguang Wang, Joanna Aizenberg (2024).
+1. Yuxing Yao, Atalaya Milan Wilborn, Baptiste Lemaire, Foteini Trigka, Friedrich Stricker, Alan H. Weible, Shucong Li, Robert K. A. Bennett, Tung Chun Cheung, Alison Grinthal, Mikhail Zhernenkov, Guillaume Freychet, Patryk Wąsik, Boris Kozinsky, Michael M. Lerch, Xiaoguang Wang, Joanna Aizenberg (2024).

 Programming liquid crystal elastomers for multistep ambidirectional deformability.
 Science.